lulco/phoenix/README.md

 All done.
 Took 0.0401s
 ```

+### Dump command
+Command `php vendor/bin/phoenix dump [options]` dumps actual database structure into migration file.
+If you don't use Phoenix yet and you have some tables in your database, this command helps you to start using Phoenix easier.

 ### Status command
 Run `php vendor/bin/phoenix status` and show list of migrations already executed and list of migrations to execute.
 Output is like this: